rage/java-programming/data/part-1/3-reading-input.md

 ## Input String as a Part of Output

 <!-- Huomasimme ohjelmointitehtävässä "Hei Ada Lovelace!", että merkkijonoliteraaleja ja merkkijonomuuttujia voidaan yhdistää `+`-merkillä.
 Alla oleva esimerkki näyttää ohjelman, missä käyttäjältä luetaan merkkijono, joka tulostetaan merkkijonoliteraaliin yhdistettynä. -->
-We noticed in the "Hi Ada Lovelace!" exercise that string literals and string variables can be joined using the `+` -operator.
+We noticed in the "Hi Ada Lovelace!" exercise that string literals and string variables can be joined using the `+` operator.
 The example below demonstrates a program that takes user input and prints it concatenated with a string literal.

 ```java
 import java.util.Scanner;